Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Introduction

-Now, we present a non-exhaustive overview of the literature pertaining to load balancing under the sub-Halfin Whitt regime.
+Now, we present a non-exhaustive overview of the literature on load balancing under the sub-Halfin-Whitt regime.
 JSQ and Power-of-$d$ for $d \geq n^\gamma \log n$ was analyzed in \cite{sub_halfin_whitt_lei}.
 This result was extended for more general settings in the literature: coxian-2 service distribution in \cite{lei_coxian_2_sub_halfin_whitt}, coxian-$k$ service distribution in \cite{lei_coxian_k_sub_halfin_whitt}, and parallel jobs arriving in the system in \cite{weina_sub_hafin_whitt_parallel_jobs}.
 In addition, Power-of-$d$ choices has been analyzed in \cite{lei_power_of_2_sub_halfin_whitt, Eschenfeldt_Gamarnik_sub_halfin_whitt_power_of_2} for $d=2$, and \cite{amarjit_power_of_d_sub_halfin_whitt} provides a transient analysis for growing sequences of $d$.
 The reader can refer to the survey paper \cite{debankur_survey} for a holistic review of the literature.

+Lastly, we would like to point out that our results have a similar qualitative flavor as in \cite{jonckheere2018asymptotics}.
+In particular, for a given $m \in \bbZ_+$, \cite{jonckheere2018asymptotics} characterizes the critical load below which the blocking probability is very small for a load balancing system with finite buffer equal to $m$; under a state-dependent random routing policy.